Horbenkodev/hugo-blog/content/posts/real-estate-crowdfunding-platform/index.md

 ---
+ceoTitle: "How to Build Real Estate Crowdfunding Platform: Complete Guide"
-title: 'How to Build Real Estate Crowdfunding Platform: Complete Guide'
+title: "How to Build Real Estate Crowdfunding Platform: Key Tips"
+breadcrumbs: Crowdfunding Real Estate Platforms
+slug: real-estate-crowdfunding-platform
+draft: false
-publishDate: '2023-12-26T00:00:00Z'
+publishDate: 2023-12-26T00:00:00Z
-authors: []
+image: re-crowd.png
+og_image: re-crowd-socials.png
 description: Have plans to launch your own real estate crowdfunding platform?
   Learn about the specifics of this kind of solutions from our guide.
-image: re-crowd.png
-og_image: re-crowd-socials.png
 promote:
   promote: false
 top: false
-draft: true
+authors:
+  - web-development-team
+categories:
+  - app-ideas
 industries:
   - real-estate
-categories: []
+questionary:
+  - question: How do real estate crowdfunding platforms make money?
+    answer: Such projects have several monetization options.
+First of all, they can take a small percentage of each transaction.
+Secondly, they can introduce charges for investors and project owners (for example, management or advisory fees).
+It could be also a good idea to offer some premium features (like ML-powered predictions) on a paid basis.
+Moreover, in some cases, it can be relevant to establish cooperation with brands and place their ads to get additional revenue.
+  - question: How long does it take to develop a crowdfunding real estate platform?
+    answer: The duration of the development project depends on its scope, complexity, required functionality, and the size of the team that will work on it.
+However, you should bear in mind that such projects are usually complex and may include a lot of technical work.
+The development may take around 9 months and more, especially when you have plans for several integrations and innovative tools.
 ---
 Such a way of raising money from a large group of investors as crowdfunding is a rather popular option in many industries today.
 And the real estate market is one of them.
 Crowdfunding real estate platforms that allow users to financially support real estate acquisitions are gaining popularity.